ShoshinNikita/boltBrowser/README.md

 # boltBrowser

-boltBrowser is a web-browser for BoltDB.
+boltBrowser is a web-based explorer for BoltDB.

 ## Features